brpx/grafly-api-doc/migration.md

     "body": [] of {              # ...content elements in display order.
       "type": string,            # ...one of "paragraph" "quote", "media" or "article".
       "html": string,            # ...ignored when type is not "paragraph" or "quote".
-      "authors": [] of strings,  # ...in display order, ignored when type is not "quote".
+      "author_names": [] of strings,  # ...in display order, ignored when type is not "quote".

       "article": {       # ...ignored when type is not "article".
         "type": string,  # ...currently only "live" (sub-articles of different types aren't allowed).